 The table includes reclassification of certain IFRS assets and liabilities to aid comparability.
-This has been done as items such as reinsurance payables, which are included within other liabilities in the annual financial statements, are included within the valuation of reinsurance recoverables for SII provided they are not past their due date.
+This has been done as items such as insurance debtors, which are included within Insurance liabilities in the annual financial statements, are included within the valuation of Insurance & intermediaries receivables for SII.
 Moving this balance from liabilities to assets removes the need to disclose the same difference in both assets and liabilities.